 When I make healing appointments with people I like to have a good hour up my sleeve to give us time to engage a number of modalities to bring healthy change and healing.
 But some healings happen on the spur of the moment in the rush of ordinary life.

-Last week I was recording my regular radio show.
+On this day I was recording my regular radio show.
 The producer working with me was clearly in pain and was “enjoying” rather awkward and limited movement in his back.
 I happen to know that Mel is a guy with a faith background.
 So when I finished my session I simply said, “Mel, let me just pray for your back before I go.”

 The 3 modalities were: